Nissan Z-car: Third generation: Nissan 300ZX (Z31, 1983–1989)

 For the 1985 model year, Nissan dropped the Datsun name brand for good, but the car dealers were still known as Datsun dealers.
-Paul Newman raced in the 1985 GT1 Challenge and won.
-This was Newman's fourth national championship.
+Paul Newman raced a Nissan 300ZX Turbo in the 1985 GT1 Challenge and won his fourth Sports Car Club of America national championship, his second SCCA title in GT-1 category, in the Valvoline Road Racing Classic at Road Atlanta in Braselton, Georgia.
 Minor changes were made to the 300ZX including a water-cooled turbocharger and smoked taillights.

 The 1986 model saw wider flared wheel wells, as well as body-color bumpers, and the rear quarter panels, were designed specifically to accommodate factory ground effect style side skirts.
 1986 turbo models were equipped with an ordinary hood, markedly losing the turbo "scoop" on the driver's side.